life-itself/web3/notes/market-fundamentalism.md

 * What does that lead to?
   * Inequality (money flows to the sharks)
   * Distrust and cynicism
-    * Both wider in society: i’m out for myself, other people are just out for themselves.
+    * Both wider in society: I’m out for myself, other people are just out for themselves.
 Dishonesty and exploitation are a normal part of (capitalist) society
     * Subversive opportunism
-    * When it goes wrong the state and its institutions and leaders are blamed further corroding trust in our collective capabilities when we most need them (climate change etc)
+    * When it goes wrong the state and its institutions and leaders are blamed, further corroding trust in our collective capabilities when we most need them (climate change etc.)
     * In markets - assuming that markets esp financial markets have some value then undermining faith in them is problematic.
 Cf the 1920s/1930s which led to much of the market regulations we have today
       * You may think this is a good if you are anarchist-nihilist
   * Just because you can trade something doesn't mean it’s good for the world (opium trade, slave trade, asbestos)
-  * [Moral hazard](../concepts/moral-hazard.md)- public is incentivized to take on disproportionate risk expecting a bailout
+  * [Moral hazard](../concepts/moral-hazard.md) - public is incentivized to take on disproportionate risk expecting a bailout
   * A deformation of character: we become enslaved to the idea of getting rich quick (cf Salgado).
 Capitalist alienation
 * Terribly pathological form of [capitalism](../concepts/capitalism.md) that doesn't result in price formation on collective enterprise, goods or services.
-Funds are betting on financial fantasy castles in the sky detached from any day to day reality of human life.
+Funds are betting on financial fantasy castles in the sky detached from any day-to-day reality of human life.
   * What is the purpose of public [markets](../concepts/market.md) then?
-* A captive market for [ficticious commodities](../concepts/ficticious-commodity.md) that is controlled by opaque unregulated market making and an economic [cartel](../concepts/cartel.md).
+* A captive market for [fictiyious commodities](../concepts/ficticious-commodity.md) that is controlled by opaque unregulated market making and an economic [cartel](../concepts/cartel.md).
   * This is great if you're inside the cartel.
 Not so great if you aren’t.
   * Wealth transfer from public to insiders is all but guaranteed by the information [asymmetry](../concepts/asymmetric-information.md).